 U dont apreciat de sacrifice i make 2 b here 4 u evryday!!! u dont evn ask why i'm not @ work.
 4 de past 3 wks I've been online wit u evry morning & u don't even wonder hw i'm survivin? or if i even have a job?
 DO U LUV ME @ ALL?!?

-On that note, and still without reading any of the messages that were flooding in from Ben, nor paying heed to the pleas that the distraught face on the screen was mouthing, Samu'ila signed out of his Messenger box and logged off his account.
+On that note, and still without reading any of the messages flooding in from Ben, nor paying heed to the pleas the distraught face on the screen was mouthing, Samu'ila signed out of his Messenger box and logged off his account.
 As the monitor blinked and went blank, he caught sight of his reflection in the dull-grey depths of its screen.
 He wiped the happy grin off his face.
 There was still a lot of work to be done on the mugu, and celebrating beforehand, as everybody knew, was bad luck.
-But even this thought couldn't dampen the good feeling that bubbled in his belly like cold fizz.
+But even this thought couldn't dampen the good feeling bubbling in his belly like cold fizz.

 After some moments of silent contemplation (during which he browbeat his bladder into a state of acquiescence), Samu'ila rose from his seat and moved to the now-vacant computer beside the attendant's desk.
 As he settled into the lucky seat, the attendant glanced up, caught his half-guilty, starry gaze, and hissing with annoyance, yanked up her blouse.
 Then she returned to Book Seven of her unending romantic saga.

 As for Samu'ila, when he signed in this time, it was as a 15-year-old Mozambican girl—a virgin, and looking.